The Cost of Failed Attempts

 - Hands-free option –In situations that require hands-free use, the device can be placed in a wheeled hands-free accessory or one that quickly attaches to a chair or bedrail.

-- No patient contact –Because the device has been designed to be non-contact, it may not have to be sterilized after every use.
+- No patient contact –Because the device has been designed to be non-contact, sterilization after every use can be avoided.

 - Works in light or dark –Use the device in light or darkly lit environments.